UW-Madison Box - Project Directories

 Important: Beginning June 15, 2020 All Project Directories will be capped at 50GB of storage.

 Project Directories should NOT be used as a means of securing additional storage.
 If you are running out of storage in an existing account the first step should be to evaluate whether there is content that can be cleaned up or moved to a different service.
 For assistance, please contact us for a Box Storage Consultation.

 All Project Directories are subject to Box's Terms of Service.

 Why Use a Project Directory?

-Project Directories usually have more than one co-owner associated with them to insure continuity of access in the event that one of the co-owners leave the University.
+Project Directories usually have one or more co-owner associated with them to insure continuity of access in the event that one of the co-owners leave the University.
+It is highly recommend having two or more Co-Owners associated with a Project Directory.
 Once the folder is available the co-owners may then share folder access with other Box users as desired.

 Requesting a Project Directory